Reina de Corazones (album)

 Reina de Corazones: La Historia is a compilation album from Mexican singer Alejandra Guzmán.
-Was released on July 31, 2007.
-The album includes singles from the beginnings of Guzman's career on Melody and Sony BMG from eight of her albums (no tracks from Bye Mama, Dame tu Amor, Enorme and La Guzmán were included.
+It was released on July 31, 2007.
+The album includes singles from the beginnings of Guzman's career on Melody and Sony BMG from eight of her albums (no tracks from Bye Mama, Dame tu Amor, Enorme and La Guzmán were included).

 A CD/DVD edition was also released including six videos.
 This DVD is also available on its own.

 The title of this album came from the signature song of Alejandra Guzmán of the same title.

 This compilation peaked at #22 on the Billboard Top Latin Albums and #14 in the Top Heatseekers album chart.

 The cover photography was taken from the sessions for her album Cambio de Piel and was taken by Alejandro Cabrera.